kachapmansmcm/eye-exercise/README.md

   <h3 align="center">GitHub Portfolio Website</h3>

   <p align="center">
-    This is a website created with Bootstrap designed to introduce yourself as a developer and show case your projects.
+    This is a project that takes the user mouse movements and tracks them with an Eye ball with CSS and Javascript
     <br />
-    <a href="https://github.com/kachapmansmcm/kachapmansmcm.github.io"><strong>Explore the docs »</strong></a>
+    <a href="https://github.com/kachapmansmcm/eye-exercise"><strong>Explore the docs »</strong></a>
     <br />
     <br />
     <a href="https://kachapmansmcm.github.io/">View Demo</a>